dleahcodes/dleahcodes/README.md

 ## 🚀 About Me

-I'm transitioning into a frontend web developer and a daughter and sister.😊
+I'm transitioning into a frontend web developer.😊

 # Hi, I'm Leah! 👋